anpham6/squared/README.md

 #### Example: vdom / chrome

-VDOM is the most minimal framework and has better performance when using selector queries.
+VDOM is a minimal framework with slightly better performance when using selector queries.
+The "lite" version is about half the bundle size and recommended for most browser applications.
 Chrome framework has more convenience methods which are outlined in the API section.

 ```javascript
 <script src="/dist/squared.min.js"></script>